-HACC can provide non-directory information to school officials.
-School officials must have legitimate educational interest.
+HACC can provide non-directory information to school officials with a legitimate educational interest.
 A school official is:

-- a person employed by HACC.
-They serve an administrative, supervisory, academic or support staff role.
+- a person employed by HACC who serves in an administrative, supervisory, academic or support staff role.

-- a person or company serving as HACC's agent.
-This agent is providing a service —they include attorneys, auditors or collection agents.
+- a person or company serving as HACC's agent who provides a service such as attorneys, auditors or collection agents.

 - accrediting organizations